jgrebol/ESIpy/docs/source/fchk.rst

 Example input file
 ------------------

-In the following, we provide a set of input files using the previous tools:
+In the following, we provide a set of input files using the previous tools.

 The most basic input file, where the rings are defined manually and the density matrix is read from a FCHK file: